Delivering the programme

 Decisions made during planning will influence what support is offered, to whom and for how long.
 These will also affect how the community volunteering programme is managed or led.

-What is important is that however the programme is structured, it meets the needs of those it seeks to support and that there is evidence to prove it!
+What is important is that however the programme is structured, that it meets the needs of those it seeks to support and that there is evidence to prove it.

 Are there activities that volunteers will not be permitted to undertake?

 Volunteers in most hospice community programmes were not permitted to undertake personal care or give medication.
 There were some additional activities noted by hospices.
 The reasons for these boundaries were that the aim of community volunteering programmes was to